 Please feel free to contact any of us with questions about UVA’s political theory program.
-More general inquiries about the Department of Politics graduate program can be directed to the Director of Graduate Studies, Jeff Jenkins, or the Director of Graduate Admissions, Jennifer Rubenstein.
+More general inquiries about the Department of Politics graduate program can be directed to the Director of Graduate Studies, Philip Potter, or the Director of Graduate Admissions, Jennifer Rubenstein.

 Theoretically-oriented professors in other departments:

 - Elizabeth Barnes (Philosophy)